cSquirrel/JLApp/README.md

 * basic network error handling
 * no advanced network operations queueing
 * in-memory data caching; can be improved by using filesystem and if ETag header would be sent by server
-* product details page status
- * is at bare minimum
- * photos carousel is not implemented due to limited time
+* on product details page status the UI is at bare minimum; photos carousel is not implemented due to limited time

 # Released Versions